Yomidun

-Raheem Aishat Olabisi professionally known Yomidun is Nigerian social media personality, social media influencer and model.
+Raheem Aishat Olabisi professionally known Yomidun is a Nigerian influencer and model.

-Early life and education
+Early life and career

-Yomidun is born and raised in the capital of Oyo State.
+Yomidun was born and raised in Ibadan, Oyo State.

-Career

-She started her career as a fashion model and later became a social media personality and influencer.
+She started her career as a fashion model and later turned to becoming an influencer.

-Ambassadorial deals

-Yomidun as a social media influencer has had brand ambassador deals with the following brands, A 15 million Naira ambassador deal with lifestyle brand Platnova, Tecno Mobile smartphone launched in 2024, Australian Fashion brand BabyBoo and Fashion Nova.
+Yomidun has received brand ambassador deals with brands like Platnova, Tecno Mobile smartphone launched in 2024, Australian Fashion brand BabyBoo, and Fashion Nova.